Guoyao Wu: Biography

 In 2012, Wu was elected Fellow of the AAAS.
 He is listed among the Thomson Reuters Highly Cited Researchers.
 His papers (including 786 articles in peer-reviewed journals and 99 chapters in books) have been extensively cited in Google Scholar over 103,500 times with an H-index of 153 in Google Scholar.
 Four of his journal articles have each been cited over 3,500 times (ranging from 3,521 to 4,726 times), and seven of his other journal papers have each been cited over 1,000 times (ranging from 1,093 to 2,531 times).
 Thus, he has been recognized as a Most Cited Author and a Most Influential Scientific Mind in the Web of Science and among the 10 most cited scientists in the field of agricultural sciences worldwide.
-Dr. Wu was ranked No. 2 worldwide in animal and veterinary sciences by Research.com (2024).
+Dr. Wu was ranked No. 1 worldwide in animal and veterinary sciences by Research.com (2025).

-In addition to his original research papers, Wu has published two popular text/reference books: "Amino Acids: Biochemistry and Nutrition" (CRC Press, 2013 and 2022) and "Principles of Animal Nutrition" (CRC Press, 2018).
-Wu has also contributed articles on amino acid nutrition and metabolism to The Encyclopedia of Animal Science, The Encyclopedia of Animal Nutrition, The Encyclopedia of Human Nutrition, and Modern Human Nutrition.
-In addition, he has edited 8 books related to animal agriculture, animal protein nutrition, amino acid nutrition and metabolism, cat and dog nutrition and metabolism, and general animal nutrition.
+In addition to his original research papers, Wu has published two popular text/reference books: Amino Acids: Biochemistry and Nutrition (CRC Press, 2013 and 2022) and Principles of Animal Nutrition (CRC Press, 2018 and 2025).s Wu has also contributed articles on amino acid nutrition and metabolism to The Encyclopedia of Animal Science, The Encyclopedia of Animal Nutrition, The Encyclopedia of Human Nutrition, and Modern Human Nutrition.
+Furthermore, he has edited 8 books related to animal agriculture, animal protein nutrition, amino acid nutrition and metabolism, cat and dog nutrition and metabolism, and general animal nutrition.

 Wu has received many awards from his professional societies, including the Established Investigator award from the American Heart Association (1998); the AFIA Nonruminant Nutrition Research Award from the American Society of Animal Science (ASAS, 2004); the FASS-AFIA New Frontiers in Animal Nutrition Award from the Federation of Animal Science Societies (2008); the Morrison award (the highest award from the ASAS) in 2018, and the Top Agri-Food Pioneer Award from the World Food Prize Foundation in 2024.
-He has served on the Editorial Advisory Boards of "The Biochemical Journal", "The Journal of Nutrition", and "Journal of Animal Science and Biotechnology".
-Wu has also served as an Editor of "Amino Acids", SpringerPlus: Amino Acids Collection, "Frontiers in Bioscience", "Advances in Experimental Medicine and Biology" (five volumes on amino acid nutrition and metabolism in animals), The Encyclopedia of Animal Nutrition, and the Journal of Nutritional Biochemistry.
+He has served on the Editorial Advisory Boards of The Biochemical Journal, The Journal of Nutrition, and Journal of Animal Science and Biotechnology.
+Wu has also served as an Editor of Amino Acids, SpringerPlus: Amino Acids Collection, Frontiers in Bioscience, Advances in Experimental Medicine and Biology (five volumes on amino acid nutrition and metabolism in animals), The Encyclopedia of Animal Nutrition, and the Journal of Nutritional Biochemistry.